theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-cheatsheet.md

 We are locked in by our vocabulary

-* Etymology of civilization is a man thing
+* Etymology of "civilization" is a man/male thing

 ## Current historiography is a myth

-Accounts of human history, they
+Accounts of human history
 1. Simply aren't true
-2. Has dire political implications
+2. Have dire political implications
-3. Makes the past needlessly dull ~ Actually more playful
+3. Make the past needlessly dull ~ Actually more playful

-### 1. Not true
+### 1. The history we are taught is not true

 * "History" tends to cover important men fighting big battles
 * Actually peacetime and the collective, ongoing efforts of women may have produced more consequence